ec-jrc/lisflood-lisvap/3_1_LISVAP_setup/index.md

 ## Prepare the environment

-Before to run LISVAP, you need to:
+Before you can run LISVAP, you need to:

 1. Prepare base maps
 2. Prepare input dataset